A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Introduction

 In~\cite{Walkington:2014}, inhomogeneous Dirichlet and inhomogeneous Neumann boundary conditions are considered; This results in further complication in the analysis below, cf. \cite[Example 3.2]{Walkington:2014}.
 For this reason, we prefer to stick to the setting in~\eqref{weak-problem}.

-\paragraph*{Spatial meshes, time grids, and polynomial degree distributions}.
-We consider either a simplicial or tensor-product conforming mesh~$\Tcalh$ of~$\Omega$ and a corresponding $H^1$-conforming Lagrangian finite element space~$V_h$ of uniform order~$\px$.
-We assume the existence of a constant~$\gamma$ in $(0,1)$ such that each element of~$\Tcalh$ is star-shaped with respect to a ball of radius larger than or equal to the diameter of that element; moreover, we assume quasi-uniformity of the mesh, i.e., given~$\h_1$ and~$\h_2$ the diameters of two arbitrary elements with $\h_1\le \h_2$, one has $\h_2 \le \gamma \h_1$. \footnote{In the a priori analysis, the only place where quasi-uniformity is used in lieu of local quasi-uniformity is while deriving estimates of the elliptic projector in the $L^2$ norm; see displays~\eqref{elliptic-projector} and~\eqref{elliptic-projector-L2-stab}, and Remark~\ref{remark:Aubin-Nitsche} below}.
+\paragraph*{Spatial meshes, time grids, and polynomial degree distributions.} We consider either a simplicial or tensor-product conforming mesh~$\Tcalh$ of~$\Omega$ and a corresponding $H^1$-conforming Lagrangian finite element space~$V_h$ of uniform order~$\px$.
+We assume the existence of a constant~$\gamma$ in $(0,1)$ such that each element of~$\Tcalh$ is star-shaped with respect to a ball of radius larger than or equal to the diameter of that element; moreover, we assume local quasi-uniformity of the mesh, i.e., given~$\h_1$ and~$\h_2$ the diameters of two arbitrary \lm{neighbouring} elements with $\h_1\le \h_2$, one has $\h_2 \le \gamma \h_1$.
+Throughout, $\h$ denotes the maximum of all diameters of the elements in~$\Tcalh$.

 We further consider a decomposition~$0=t_0 < t_1 < \dots < t_N = T$ of~$[0,T]$ and introduce~$\taun:= t_n-t_{n-1}$ for all $n=1,\dots,N$.
 With each time interval~$\In:=(\tnmo,\tn]$, we associate a local polynomial degree~$\pnt$; we collect such polynomial orders (in time) in the vector~$\pbft$ in~$\Nbb_+^{N}$, and set $\pbft_{n}:=\pnt$.
 For~$k$ in~$\mathbb Z$, $\pbft+k$ is the vector of entries $\pnt+k$.